CESNET/Nemea-Detectors/sip_bf_detector/README.md

 ## <a name="how-it-works">How it works</a>

-This module checks status codes of SIP servers and looks for "401 Unauthorized" and "403 Forbidden" responses to Register requests.
+This module checks status codes of SIP servers and looks for "401 Unauthorized" responses to Register requests.
 Once the count of these responses for a certain user name exceeds a threshold, alert is generated.

 The alert itself is in JSON format.
 It contains vital information about the ongoing attack:

+ - EventID: number unique for this alert
+ - ObsoleteID: number of alert which is replaced by this alert
  - TargetIP: IP address of targeted server
  - SIPTo: name of targeted user
  - AttemptCount: total count of attempts to breach user's password